 In Indiana, requirements to obtain an electrician license vary by county.
 Please check with the College and your local county officials to determine eligibility and necessary requirements.

-* Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2016–2017 Edition, Electricians, http://www.bls.gov/ooh/construction-and-extraction/electricians.htm (accessed March 2016).
-Expected national growth rate through the year 2024.
+* The median annual wage for electricians was $52,720 in May 2016.
+The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
+The lowest 10 percent earned less than $31,800, and the highest 10 percent earned more than $90,420.
+Source: Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2016-17 Edition, Electricians, on the Internet at https://www.bls.gov/ooh/construction-and-extraction/electricians.htm (visited September 08, 2017).
 National long-term projections and salary averages may not reflect local and/or short-term economic or job conditions and do not guarantee actual job growth or any particular salary.